Vegan Ravioli with Mushrooms and Asparagus Cream Sauce

 Tips For Success

 If this is your first experiment with homemade ravioli, don’t stress!
-Just follow the steps and you’ll be impressed with just how easily they come together.
-For the best results, keep these tips and tricks in mind:
+Just follow the steps and keep these tips and tricks in mind:

-3. For getting the dough to the right thickness and size, start by running it through on the thickest setting, then folding the edges to make it more rectangular and running it through again.
-Then slowly lower the setting before each pass until you get the desired thinness.
+• Roll It Right – Start by running the dough through on the thickest setting, folding the edges to make it more rectangular, and running it through again.
+Gradually lower the setting with each pass until the dough reaches your desired thinness.

-A vegan ravioli, cut open to show its interior.
+A vegan mushroom ravioli, cut open to show its interior, in a white bowl with cooked asparagus.

 Is there dairy-free ravioli?

 Yes!
-There’s a wide range of prepared vegan ravioli that you can use as a backup plan without anyone being the wiser.
+There’s a wide range of prepared vegan ravioli on the market today (both fresh and frozen).
 Kite Hill is the brand most widely available at Whole Foods Markets nationwide, stuffed with almond-based ricotta and typically in the deli section.
 Even Trader Joe’s has their own version that’s filled with spinach and creamy cashews.

 What is the filling inside of ravioli?